 Republican, Democrat or Independent, country music speaks to all of us.
 The genre captures the universal feelings of love and heartache that those from all walks of life can identify with.
 Perhaps that's why a number of U.S. presidents have championed country music over the years.
 Whether you're in a red state or blue state, a small town or a big city, country music has a song for you.

 Here are five U.S. presidents who brought a little twang to the White House.
-They're not alone in appreciating country music, as saxophone player Bill Clinton's 20 favorite songs include a Willie Nelson tune, Barack Obama once listed Ashley McBryde on his year-end playlist and Donald Trump's inauguration concert included Toby Keith.
+They're not alone in appreciating country music, as saxophone player Bill Clinton's 20 favorite songs include a Willie Nelson tune, Barack Obama once listed Ashley McBryde on his year-end playlist and Garth Brooks recently performed at President Joe Biden's Inauguration.

 5. Richard Nixon

 He's certainly not the most popular president in history, but Richard Nixon is the only president to ever perform onstage at the Grand Ole Opry.

 When the Opry moved from the Ryman Auditorium to its "new" home at the Grand Ole Opry House in 1974, Mr. Nixon came to Nashville.
 Roy Acuff invited the president onstage to perform a piano rendition of "God Bless America."
 Later, Acuff famously gave the president an onstage yo-yo lesson.

 Two years earlier, Nixon invited Johnny Cash to the White House.
 While Nixon expected a lighthearted visit and a free concert, Cash had another plan in mind.
 While Nixon requested Merle Haggard's "Okie From Muskogee" and Guy Drake's "Welfare Cadillac," Cash opted for a few more somber songs.